jiankaiwang/tcdc_opendataapi_php/README.md

-The repository is the api for the visualization charts on taiwan cdc open data portal (the following image).
+The repository is the API for the visualization charts on Taiwan CDC open data portal (the following image).
 The visualization api consists of two types, php-mysql-based and nodejs-redis-based ones.
 The php-mysql-based api is accessed over http/https on port 80/443.
 The nodejs-redis-based api is accessed over http/https on port 8080/8080.
 The php-mysql-based api is directly accessing the mysql database which is updated by a task scheduler generating the data ([jiankaiwang/tcdc_opendata_visualization_data](https://github.com/jiankaiwang/tcdc_opendata_visualization_data)).

 All the api is designed as the **GET** operation and the content type is **application/json**.